jenkinsci/jenkins/README.md

 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/3538/badge)](https://bestpractices.coreinfrastructure.org/projects/3538)

 In a nutshell, Jenkins is the leading open-source automation server.
-Built with Java, it provides over 1700 [plugins](https://plugins.jenkins.io/) to support automating virtually anything, so that humans can actually spend their time doing things machines cannot.
+Built with Java, it provides over 1,700 [plugins](https://plugins.jenkins.io/) to support automating virtually anything, so that humans can spend their time doing things machines cannot.

 # What to Use Jenkins for and When to Use It

-Use Jenkins to automate your development workflow so you can focus on work that matters most.
+Use Jenkins to automate your development workflow, so you can focus on work that matters most.
 Jenkins is commonly used for:

 - Building projects
 - Running tests to detect bugs and other issues as soon as they are introduced